 - (a) Visual: Eye catching images or rich media and videos can be used to grab the attention of the viewers. - (b) Awareness: Brand awareness can be built to promote the property.
-While search advertising reaches an audience with an intention to purchase, display nd can be seen can create an initial interest.
+While search advertising reaches an audience with an intention to purchase, display can create an initial interest.
 Display ads have a high reach and can be seen by large numbers of people.